flightaware/beast-splitter/README.md

 setting the 12MHZ/GPS timestamp options.
 You should set this for connections where the client expects to talk to a Radarcape.

+## Status file output

+If the --status-file option is given, beast-splitter will periodically write a json status file to the path given.
+The status file has information about whether communication with the Beast is OK, and for Radarcape-style receivers, information extracted from the status message that the receiver generates.

 ## Just give me an example

 ```